Do you know your neuromyths from your neurotruths?

 Tips for Facilitators

-- Facilitate thoughtfully – steer discussions back to safer ground when they go to places where the facilitators are unsure what the research truly says.
+- Facilitate thoughtfully; steer discussions back to safer ground when they go places where you are unsure what the research truly says.

-- Use one of the extension activities, either as-is or riff on it to create your own, to give participants a space to unpack their thinking.
+- Use one of the extension activities, or put your own spin on the experience, to give participants a space to unpack their thinking.

 - If you want to know more about the topic on a card, match the letter on the back to the list of citations on this website.